ZeroDownTime/CloudBender/pipeline/head This commit looks good Details

 [2022-06-28 16:06:24] CloudBender: 0.13.5 [2022-06-28 16:06:24] Pulumi: v3.34.1 [2022-06-28 16:06:24] Podman/Docker: podman version 4.1.0

 Usage: cloudbender [OPTIONS] COMMAND [ARGS]...
-Options: --profile TEXT Use named AWS .config profile, overwrites any stack config --dir TEXT Specify cloudbender project directory. --debug Turn on debug logging. --help Show this message and exit.
+Options: --debug Turn on debug logging. --dir TEXT Specify cloudbender project directory. --help Show this message and exit.
 Commands: assimilate Imports potentially existing resources into Pulumi... clean Deletes all previously rendered files locally create-change-set Creates a change set for an existing stack - CFN only create-docs Parses all documentation fragments out of rendered... delete Deletes stacks or stack groups execute Executes custom Python function within an existing... export Exports a Pulumi stack to repair state get-config Get a config value, decrypted if secret outputs Prints all stack outputs preview Preview of Pulumi stack up operation provision Creates or updates stacks or stack groups refresh Refreshes Pulumi stack / Drift detection render Renders template and its parameters - CFN only set-config Sets a config value, encrypts with stack key if secret sync Renders template and provisions it right away validate Validates already rendered templates using cfn-lint... version Displays own version and all dependencies

 The state for all Pulumi resources are stored on S3 in your account and in the same region as the resources being deployed.
 No data is send to nor shared with the official Pulumi provided APIs.